Temidayoxo/Product-data-cleaning/README.md

 [Download dataset here](https://docs.google.com/spreadsheets/d/18p4cUhyvUpRzpaq2fzCj1EmKcZyk9PmG/edit?usp=drive_link&ouid=103126208255939870793&rtpof=true&sd=true).
 # This report outlines the steps taken to clean and process the dataset.

-Data Cleaning Report

-1.0	Introduction

-This report outlines the steps taken to clean and process the dataset.The provided dataset, consisting of 3847 rows, contained information about various products, including product titles, descriptions, bullet points, product type and dimensions.
-Cleaning this data was necessary to ensure accuracy and consistency.
-The goal was to fix missing information, remove duplicates, and format the data properly.
-Additionally, short titles were created for better readability and search purposes.

-2.0	Data Cleaning:

 The data cleaning process focused on identifying and addressing missing values, removing duplicates, standardizing formats, and creating short product titles to improve readability.

 1. Duplicate Removal: